 Wesley M. Pastrana

 Weslo Fonts is the foundry of Wesley M. Pastrana, a San Juan, Puerto Rico-based graphic designer (b.
 1989).

-He designed the didone family Malibu (2010), the sans family Dark Moon, the avant garde face Demon Breeze (2010, renamed Devil Breeze), the unicase sans family Wet Dreamz (2010), and the display face Illegal Curves nd Orgasmo (octagonal), Galactik (sci-fi) and Rewind in 2010.
+He designed the didone family Malibu (2010), the sans family Dark Moon, the avant garde typeface Demon Breeze (2010, renamed Devil Breeze), the unicase sans family Wet Dreamz (2010), and the display typeface Illegal Curves nd Orgasmo (octagonal), Galactik (sci-fi) and Rewind in 2010.
 In 2014, he published Avant Retro (art deco) and Olim Futura.